 — I Corinthians 15:45

-This right was the right of the dead man's wife, who would and could reclaim her husband's name.
-If the brothers were gone, it would continue to pass to the nearest of kin.
-If the Kinsman-Redeemer was unwilling to fulfill his duty, the woman was entitled to remove his sandal and spit in his face publicly.
-(Deut.
-25:8-9)
+The redemption of property and children was the right of the dead man's wife, who could reclaim her husband's name through a brother or the husband.
+If there were no brothers, the right and responsibility would pass to the nearest kin.
+If the Kinsman-Redeemer was unwilling to fulfill his duty, the woman was entitled publicly humiliate him.

-It is remarkable to view, how often in the Scriptures, various women's tenacity, and sometimes desperation to carry on their husbands' names and raise up children for them.
-Sarah, Hannah, Rachael, Tamar all offer this same illustration.
-What if it was our life mission and goal and desperation to carry on the name of the Lord Jesus and raise up children (disciples) for Him.
+It is remarkable to view how often, in the Scriptures, various women's tenacity and sometimes desperation to carry on their husbands' names and raise up children for them.
+Sarah, Hannah, Rachael, and Tamar all offer this same illustration.
+What if it was our life mission and goal and desperation to carry on the name of the Lord Jesus and raise up children (disciples) for Him?

 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.